jeremy-rifkin/cpptrace/README.md

 | winapi | `LIBCPPTRACE_UNWIND_WITH_WINAPI` | ✔️ | ❌ | Frames are captured with `CaptureStackBackTrace`. |
 | N/A | `LIBCPPTRACE_UNWIND_WITH_NOTHING` | ✔️ | ✔️ | Unwinding is not done, stack traces will be empty. |

+Some back-ends require a fixed buffer has to be created to read addresses into while unwinding.
+By default the buffer can hold addresses for 100 frames.
+This is configurable with `LIBCPPTRACE_HARD_MAX_FRAMES`.

 **Symbol resolution**

 | Library | CMake config | Windows | Linux | Info |